Smartxcode/one-checkout/README.md

-# Hyvä Themes - React Checkout
+# One-checkout after - Hyvä Themes - React Checkout

 A Highly Customizable Checkout for Magento 2, Built with React.